IBM/watson-nao-robot/README.md

 When the reader has completed this journey, they will understand how to:

-* Establish the communication between Robot & IoT devices.
+* Establish the communication between NAO Robot and IBM Data Science Experience with Watson Conversation.
-* Develop a custom web user interface using Node-RED.
-* Create the Watson Conversation chat bot Application.
+* Create the Watson Conversation chat bot application.
-* Do the statistical analysis on dataset using Jupitor (python) Notebook on Data Sacience Experience.
+* Perform statistical analysis on a financial dataset using Jupitor (Python) Notebook on IBM Data Science Experience.

 The intended audience for this journey are developers who want to develop a complete analytics solution on DSX with a custom web user interface.